docsteveharris/paper-spotepi/write/paper-spotepi_text.md

 Compared to those refused without a treatment limitation order, this cohort was older (77 vs 66 years, 95%CI for difference 11--12 years), and more acutely unwell (3.6 vs 2.8 SOFA points, 95%CI for difference 0.7--0.9).
 The final 90-day mortalities was substantial 65% (1402 deaths), but 506 patients (24%) survived a year despite the decision.

 ### Patients immediately accepted to critical care

-The 3546 (27%) of patients accepted to critical care at the initial bedside assessment had a 7-day mortality of 21% (696 deaths).
+The 3546 (27%) patients accepted to critical care at the initial bedside assessment had a 7-day mortality of 21% (696 deaths).
 Just 40 (6%) of those deaths occurred before admission was arranged, but a further 223 patients (6%) were never admitted but survived regardless.